5 Easy Science Experiments for Kids That Will Blow Your Mind

 Any guesses about how our invisible ink works?
 The cranberry juice and jellied cranberry mixture is acidic and contains a special substance called Anthocyanin.
 We all know that acids have a pH rating of 4 or lower, but Cranberry juice is around a 2.5 pH rating.
 The invisible ink we used to write our secret message with the baking soda mixture is a base.
 It dried clear after being applied to the paper.

 Fun and learning Science experiments for kids

-Water science experiments for kids is awesome!
+Easy science experiments for kids involving water is awesome!
 This water density experiment with sugar uses only a few kitchen ingredients but produces one of the fantastic science activities for class 1.
 Then what are we waiting for?
 Let’s check out!

 Things we need: